-On November 17, 2020 the San Diego County Board of Supervisors will hold a TRUTH Act forum to provide transparency on how the San Diego Sheriffs have coordinated with ICE.
+On Tuesday November 15, 2022 the San Diego County Board of Supervisors will hold a TRUTH Act forum to provide transparency on how the San Diego Sheriffs have coordinated with ICE.
 The TRUTH Act not only provides Know Your Rights and Fair Notice information to people being targeted or detained by ICE, but it also requires local governments to hold a community forum annually if local law enforcement allows ICE access to any individual.

 The San Diego Immigrant Rights Consortium (SDIRC) is calling upon the County Board of Supervisors to immediately stop ICE transfers, and stop using county resources to aid in the separation of families and deportation of community members.
 Here's why:

-As long as the San Diego Sheriff’s Department continues to transfer individuals to ICE and collaborate with DHS agencies, the County of San Diego is complicit in the separation of families and deportation of our community members.
-The Sheriff’s Department has demonstrated its unwillingness to listen to community members because it continues to transfer individuals to ICE and utilize loopholes in SB 54 to collaborate with DHS agencies.
+As long as the San Diego Sheriff’s Department's entanglement with DHS agencies continues, the County of San Diego is complicit in the separation of families and deportation of our community members.
+The Sheriff’s Department has demonstrated its unwillingness to listen to community members because it continues to utilize loopholes in SB 54 to collaborate with DHS agencies and helps facilitate the detention and deportation of our community members through the access and information they provide to DHS agencies.
 The County Board of Supervisors must act.